Thank you for your interest in hiring SU students and alumni.

 - Sponsorship of an individual in setting up his/her own business for the purpose of selling products or services and/or recruiting other individuals to set up their own business

 - Requirement of an initial investment from individuals, with the organization itself serving as an umbrella or parent corporation.
 The initial investment may be direct payment of a fixed fee, payment to attend an orientation or training session, and/or purchase of a starter kit or presentation supplies regardless of if the fee is “refundable”

 - Compensation is often in the form of commission, fees from others under sponsorship in the organization, and/or a percentage of sales generated by others

 - Work interferes with or negatively affects the academic progress of students, or requires or encourages a student to discontinue academic program

 FERPA & CONFIDENTIALITY STATEMENT

-Shenandoah Career Service’s student recruitment tools allow the opportunity for employers to request candidate search access and receive student applications for postings.
+Shenandoah Career & Professional Development’s student recruitment tools allow the opportunity for employers to request candidate search access and receive student applications for postings.
 Employers must be aware of the Family Educational Rights and Privacy Act (FERPA) as outlined by the Department of Education that prohibits improper disclosure of personally identifiable student information.

 Reserve the Right

-Shenandoah University Career Services reserves the right to discontinue the partnership with an employer and will not grant access to students and the campus community if the employer fails to adhere to university policies and/or any violation of federal, state, and local laws.
+Shenandoah University Career & Professional Development reserves the right to discontinue the partnership with an employer and will not grant access to students and the campus community if the employer fails to adhere to university policies and/or any violation of federal, state, and local laws.